CommSec Pocket review from an experienced and long term ETF investor. Is this Microinvesting platform from Commonwealth Bank worth your time?

-Commsec pocket is a micro investing platform that gives investors easy and relatively cheap access to seven different Exchange Traded Funds.
-With a minimum trade of $50 and $2 brokerage (up to $1000, and then .2% thereafter), Commsec Pocket has some of the industries lowest brokerage fees if used appropriately (if you only invest small amounts, these brokerage fees are too high).
+CommSec Pocket is a micro investing app that gives investors easy and relatively cheap access to 10 different Exchange Traded Funds (ETFs) for international share market exposure through the Australian Securities Exchange (ASX).
+With a minimum trade of $50 and $2 brokerage (up to $1000, and then 0.20% thereafter), CommSec Pocket has some of the industry’s lowest brokerage fees if used appropriately (if you only invest small amounts, these brokerage fees are too high).

-With the size of CommonWealth bank behind it, Commsec Pocket is fully CHESS sponsored and the shares are held fully in your name and not under a custodianship structure like competing microinvesting platforms.
+With the size of Commonwealth Bank behind it, CommSec Pocket is fully CHESS sponsored and the shares are held fully in your name and not under a custodianship structure like many competing micro-investing apps.

-“Commsec Pocket aims to lower the barriers for new investors that find investing in shares too expensive or complex by simplifying choice”and reducing costs.”Richard Burns, CommSec executive general manager
+“The CommSec Pocket micro investing app aims to lower the barriers for new investors that find investing in shares too expensive or complex by simplifying choice”and reducing costs.”Richard Burns, CommSec executive general manager

 - Only need $50 to get started investing

 - Automatic investing feature

 - CHESS sponsored holdings

 - Very easy to use